Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 This creates a particularly nasty loop: we avoid finishing because we’re worried it won’t meet our standards, which means the task stays incomplete, which triggers more anxiety, which makes us even more reluctant to face it.
 The incomplete work starts to feel like evidence of our inadequacy rather than simply something that needs doing.

-Let’s break down the difference between being busy with incomplete tasks and actually being productive:
+Let’s break down the difference between being busy with incomplete tasks and being productive:

 | Busy (Task Anxiety High) | Productive (Task Anxiety Managed) |